PowerAppsDarren/PowerFxSnippets/new-topic-template.md

-# New Topic
+# NEW_TOPIC_GOES_HERE

-This is a helpful canvas Power Apps code snippet.
+This is some YAML you can paste into your canvas Power Apps applciation that will

 ## Add This to Your Application